International President Lion Guðrún Yngvadóttir (Iceland)

-Donations from 1.35 million Lions in 208 countries and geographic areas provide the vast majority of the revenue received by LCIF, making the Foundation a leading humanitarian organisation.
+Donations from 1.4+ million Lions in 210 countries and geographic areas provide the vast majority of the revenue received by LCIF, making the Foundation a leading humanitarian organization.
 Lions know their donations matter and that funds entrusted to LCIF will support initiatives that impact communities and change lives.

 We form lasting and successful partnerships

 LCIF leverages the donations we receive through effective partnerships with other foundations, corporations and governments on the local, national and international level.
 We are proud that LCIF was named the #1 non-governmental organization worldwide with which to partner, according to a 2007 Financial Times independent survey.

 To support Lions’ mission of serving communities and meeting humanitarian needs, LCIF provides grants in these focus areas:

 We make an impact

 LCIF and Lions reach millions of people and accomplish visible results.
 Some of our accomplishments include:

 - Preventing serious vision loss for more than 30 million people

 - Providing over 153.3 million treatments for river blindness

 - Engaging more than 13 million students and 600,000 educators in 90 countries in the youth development program Lions Quest